kayedee90/challenge-api-deployment/README.md

 ## Description

 The **ImmoEliza API** is a service designed to predict real estate prices based on detailed property attributes.
-Built for ImmoEliza’s web developers, it exposes an easy-to-use JSON API backed by a trained machine learning regression model.
+Built for ImmoEliza’s web developers, it exposes an easy-to-use JSON API backed by a trained machine learning regression model (CatBoost).

 With this API, users can send property details and receive accurate price predictions in real-time — no need for manual price estimations or offline calculations.